 A wonderfully atmospheric horror that riffs on Fulci, Rollins, Dead & Buried and (above all) Messiah of Evil.
 This is a nice, tight little tribute to small town Lovecraftian dread.
-A fun time for us fans of the subgenre, and a compelling lead performance from Jocelin Donner, looking like the reincarnation of Margot Kidder – perfect for Offseason’s paranoid 70s vibes.
+A fun time for us fans of the subgenre, and a compelling lead performance from Jocelin Donahue, whose superb performance brought to mind Margot Kidder – perfect for Offseason’s paranoid 70s vibes.

 7. Delia Derbyshire: The Legendary Tapes (Catz, UK)